merklebot/robonomics-wiki/docs/en/spot-lesson1.md

 ## Theory

 Read [Understanding Spot Programming](https://dev.bostondynamics.com/docs/python/understanding_spot_programming) page in Spot SDK documentation.
-You need to understand what is `E-Stop` and how make initialization in your Python script in order to to let the robot execute commands.
+You need to understand what is `E-Stop` and how make initialization in your Python script in order to let the robot execute commands.

 You can find more detailed information for this lesson in [Base Services](https://dev.bostondynamics.com/docs/concepts/base_services), [Geometry and Frames](https://dev.bostondynamics.com/docs/concepts/geometry_and_frames), [Robot Services](https://dev.bostondynamics.com/docs/concepts/robot_services) and [E-Stop](https://dev.bostondynamics.com/docs/concepts/estop_service) sections of the Spot SDK documentation.